$50 OFF if Installed by July 31

 1. Your Insulation Is Letting You Down

 Here’s the deal: insulation isn’t just for keeping you warm in winter.
 It’s also what keeps cool air inside when the summer heat cranks up.
-If your attic’s poorly insulated—or if your crawl space is basically a wind tunnel—you’re leaking that cold air faster than your AC can pump it out.
+If your attic’s poorly insulated or if your basement is basically a wind tunnel or if your walls are empty—you’re leaking that cold air faster than your AC can pump it out.

 What to do: